-- mason jars with rings
+- Mason jars with rings

-- stake solar light
+- Stake solar light

-- double sided foam tape or glue
+- Double-sided foam tape or glue

-1. The most challenging this project will ever get is finding the solar lights that have removable tops and the pretty mason jars to fit them.
+1. The most challenging part of this project is finding the solar lights that have removable tops and the pretty Mason jars to fit them.
 This took me all of 10 minutes.

 3. Don’t remove the paper off the other side of the tape so that the light can be removed from the jar.
 There is often an on/off switch on the light that you will still want to access.
 Alternatively, glue the light to the top inside of the ring to make a solid cap that can be removed.

 4. Set out in the sun for 4-8 hours and your new Mason jar solar lights will be charged and ready to light up the night.

 As a side note, check out how cool the moon is.
 While it was difficult to get a clear photo, the huge full moon was kind enough to pose in the perfect spot for these pictures.
 Doesn’t it look like the moon and these shining lights were just made for each other?